mattermost/mattermost-developer-documentation/site/content/extend/plugins/best-practices.md

 weight: 50
 ---

-For server-specific best practices for plugins, see:
-For webapp-specific best practices for plugins, see:
+See here for [server-specific best practices for plugins](/extend/plugins/server/best-practices/).
+Webapp-specific best practices are incoming.

 ## How can I review the entire code base of a plugin?